 “The key to budgeting for vacation is planning,” says Rosalyn Glenn, a financial planner with Prudential Advisors in Columbia, S.C.
 “The vacation budget should be considered in the annual budgeting process, and the amount for the budget should be determined by the resources you have available to allocate toward that line item.”

 Here are a few general rules for budgeting a vacation:

-Save for your vacation: Set an amount in your household budget.
+Save for your vacation.
+Set an amount in your household budget.
 “See how much each month you can save for your vacation between now and your planned dates,” says Tanya Peterson, a vice president at Freedom Financial Network, a debt-solutions company.

-Don’t go into debt: Experts agree, it’s just not worth it.
+Don’t go into debt.
+Experts agree, it’s just not worth it.
 “Nothing ruins a vacation like the stress of having to pay it off when you get back,” says Dan Simon, a retirement-planning adviser at Daniel A. White & Associates in Middletown, Del.

-Know your percentages: The typical consumer spends $2,400 on travel annually, according to Bank of America.
+Know your percentages.
+The typical consumer spends $2,400 on travel annually, according to Bank of America.
 That’s about 5 percent of average annual income.

 But how exactly is someone like Lopez going to save money?
-Her trip from Arizona to Europe’s micro-states, including Liechtenstein, Monaco and Vatican City, could be a budgetary black hole.
+Her trip from Arizona to Europe’s micro-states, including Lichtenstein, Monaco and Vatican City, could be a budgetary black hole.
 She listed every destination, every hotel and every activity on the spreadsheet and shared it with her travel companions.